Laindon: History

+Transport

+The town is served by Laindon railway station, which is a stop on the London, Tilbury and Southend line. c2c operates regular services between London Fenchurch Street, Basildon, Southend Central and Shoeburyness.

+Local bus services are operated by First Essex and NIBS Buses; routes connect the area with Basildon, Billericay, Brentwood, Langdon Hills and Shotgate.

 Geography

-It is north of Laindon railway station on the London, Tilbury and Southend line.
-South of the railway station and line is Langdon Hills.
+South of the railway station and line are Langdon Hills.
 Laindon and Langdon Hills are part of the Basildon post town.
 To the south-west of Laindon, the Dunton Plotlands was an area of small plots of land used as weekend cottages or smallholdings during the mid-20th century.